Writing and Testing Rules

 D&R rules can also be applied to Artifact Collection, but for now we will focus

-on the simple case where it is applied to sensor events.
+on the simple case where it is applied to Sensor events.

 For a full list of all rule operators and detailed documentation see the Detection and Response section.